 After eating our savory selection the sandwiches and sweets arrived at our table.
 This consisted of the following

 Vanilla & gold jelly

 Apricot preserve & chocolate pot

-When we made our tea selection we were asked if we had any dietary requirements.
+Dietary requirements are taken into consideration.
+They asked this question at the same time as we selected our tea.
 We asked if we could switch out the smoked salmon sandwiches.
 They were happy to do this for us and replaced then with more chicken sandwiches.

 We really enjoyed our Beauty and the Beast afternoon tea.
 Everything tasted amazing and it was the perfect way to celebrate our wedding anniversary.
 If Little E was older I would love to take her to this experience.
-The Beauty and the Beast afternoon tea was fully booked but they have actually extended the booking window.
+The Beauty and the Beast afternoon tea booked up very quickly.
+They have recently extended the booking window.
 This is great news for anyone that was unable to book it the first time around.